The tendency to make huge predictions about the future on the basis of a few small facts is a common logical fallacy.

-- If Congress passes legislation limiting the availability of automatic weapons, America will slide down a slippery slope which will ultimately result in the banning of all guns, the destruction of the Constitution, and a totalitarian police state.
+- If Congress limits the availability of automatic weapons, America will slide down a slippery slope which will ultimately result in the banning of all guns, the destruction of the Constitution, and a totalitarian police state.

-- If the United States approves NAFTA, the giant sucking sound that we hear will be the sound of thousands of jobs and factories disappearing to Mexico.
+- If the United States signs the Trans-Pacific Partnership (TPP) trade agreement, the giant sucking sound that we hear will be the sound of thousands of jobs and factories disappearing to Mexico.

-- The introduction of communication tools such as the Internet will lead to a radical decentralization of government, greater political participation, and a rebirth of community.
+- The emergence of cell phones and social media platforms will lead to a radical decentralization of government, greater political participation, and a rebirth of community.

 When a communicator attempts to convince you that a particular action will lead to disaster or to utopia, it may be helpful to ask the following questions:

 - Is there enough data to support the speaker’s predictions about the future?